 - Medicines to treat symptoms

-Activated charcoal, which is used to treat other types of poisoning does not effectively treat (adsorb) sodium hydroxide.
+Activated charcoal, which is used to treat other types of poisoning, does not effectively treat sodium hydroxide poisoning.

 For skin exposure, treatment may include:

 - Transfer to a hospital that specializes in burn care

 - Washing of the skin (irrigation), possibly every few hours for several days